socket-var/issue-tracker-serverless/README.md

 # Functionality of the application

-- This application will allow creating/removing/updating/fetching Issue items.
+- This application allows creating/removing/updating/fetching Issue items.
 Each Issue item can optionally have an attachment image.
 - Every user can view all the issues they are involved with either as a reporter or as an assignee
 - Users can filter issues by "Assigned to me" and "Reported by me"
 - Any user can update the issue's title, description, status and add attachments